peterbozso/peterbozso.github.io/_posts/2018-11-02-direct-line-postman.markdown

 ## Postman package

-To get quickly up to speed, you can find a Postman collection and a default environment I use for my own testings packed together in [this repository](https://github.com/peterbozso/directline-postman).
+To get quickly up to speed, you can find a Postman collection and a default environment I use for my own testings packed together in [this repository](https://github.com/BotBuilderCommunity/botbuilder-community-tools/tree/master/directline-postman).

-After downloading the package, you can [import the whole thing in one step](https://www.getpostman.com/docs/v6/postman/collections/data_formats) into Postman by using the Import Folder functionality and choosing the **Direct Line 3.0 Postman** folder in your freshly cloned local repository.
+After downloading the package, you can [import the whole thing in one step](https://www.getpostman.com/docs/v6/postman/collections/data_formats) into Postman by using the Import Folder functionality and choosing the **directline-postman** folder in your freshly cloned local repository.

 This neat little package contains four requests that I use frequently for testing the chatbots I develop: